 Whatever properties you choose, the order and representation of the content within the output files is the same.
 The export connector writes a separate line of data for every INSERT it receives, including the following information:

-- Six columns of metadata generated by the export connector.
-This information includes a transaction ID, a timestamp, a sequence number, the site and partition IDs, as well as an integer indicating the query type. - The remaining columns are the columns of the database stream, in the same order as they are listed in the database definition (DDL) file.
+- Six columns of metadata generated by the export connector. - The remaining columns are the columns of the database source, in the same order as they are listed in the database definition (DDL) file.